akihiro-tomita/recsys-2024-tom3tk/README.md

     - Computes the count of each article appearing in-view over time.

 - 1.feature engineering
+  - feature-engineering.ipynb
+    - Calculates features from train/valid/test behaviors and history.
 - 2.train/inference
+  - a. train.ipynb
+    - Trains models from train + valid features using LightGBM with LambdaRank.
+    - 8 models were created from different randomly selected chunks, random_states, and epochs.
+  - b. inference.ipynb
+    - Predicts scores for the test dataset.
+  - c. create_submission_file.ipynb
+    - Creates the submission file for Codabench.

 ## How to Reproduce